awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-adv-java.rst

 .. _tutor-spot-adv-req-opts:

-Detailed spot instance request creation options
+Detailed Spot Instance request creation options
 ===============================================

 As we explained in :doc:`tutorial-spot-instances-java`, you need to build your request with an